 Changes are just as drastic underneath, where you’ll find an all-new platform that means the new car is around 170kg lighter than its forebear.

 As for engines, there’ll be a mix of 1.5-litre and 20-litre turbocharged petrol units, along with frugal 1.6-litre and 2.0-litre diesels.
 The entry-level 1.5-litre petrol gets 138bhp or 163bhp, while the larger unit develops a healthy 256bhp.

 The diesel units will vary in power between around 105 and 200bhp, although official performance and economy stats are yet to be confirmed.

 In the hope of taking on the German executives, the Grand Sport will be offered with an all-wheel-drive system touted as a “class-leader” that will offer “huge driver appeal”, according to Vauxhall.
 Opting for the system will also see the six-speed manual give way to an eight-speed automatic gearbox that’ll be available with the range-topping petrol offering.

 What’s more, Vauxhall has confirmed that new Insignias will be available with a clever torque-vectoring system too, which controls the distribution of torque according to changes in throttle position, steering angle and the quality of road surface.

 Combined with the four-wheel-drive system, this should make the Insignia immensely capable in adverse conditions, proving more stable and steerable all of the time.

-The Grand Sport will be joined by an estate soon after launch, aptly named the Country Tourer.
+The Grand Sport will be joined by an estate soon after launch, aptly named the Sports Tourer.
 Like the saloon, it gets a new all-wheel-drive system.